MukulParashar/Used-Car-Sell-Market-Analysis/README.md

      **1. More people has shifted from cars with manual transmission to automatic transmission due to ease of driving.**<br/>
      <br/>
      **2. Cars manufactured between years 2013 and 2017 can have manufacturing defects.**

+##### Note: The concluded points will have been more strong if price column has been available.
+But is not, possible assumptions are made.